 So how much is the 25k HSBC points worth?
 First of all, these points are transferable, making it a good complement to other cards like RBC Avion and Amex membership rewards.

-You will also notice that the earn rate is better than RBC Avion, which gets 1 pt (1 cent) per dollar spent – with HSBC, 25k points is about $8,300 of non travel spend (even less if you spend some on travel), but in return you get 10k Avios (enough for a economy ticket up to a distance of 2000 miles such as Singapore – HK or HK – Beijing) or 9k Krisflyer, while Cathay Pacific is just slightly below par at 8k Asia Miles.
-With RBC, you will need to spend 10k to get 10k Avios.
+You will also notice that the earn rate is better than RBC Avion, which gets 1 pt (1 cent) per dollar spent – with HSBC, 25k points is about $8,300 of non travel spend (even less if you spend on travel), but in return you get 10k Avios (enough for a economy ticket up to a distance of 2000 miles such as Singapore – HK or HK – Beijing) or 9k Krisflyer, while Cathay Pacific is just slightly below par at 8k Asia Miles.

 Again, travel is broadly defined.
 As a case study, I once bought a one way ticket from the Air Canada website between Toronto and Vancouver for $202.5, and I could applied both the travel credit and 25k points towards – making the flight essentially costing $-22.5 (I actually got money back).